 There is a commonly held, but deeply misguided perception that the average active manager does not represent value for money because they cannot beat a cap-weighted market benchmark.
 One aspect of this perception is true - the average active manager cannot beat a cap-weighted market benchmark.
 But that's where the truth ends.
 The reason for that lack of outperformance does not stem from lack of skill, as is widely believed.
 This perception problem haunting active managers is rooted in a very simple, yet profound, misunderstanding both of market benchmarks and how the market works.

-The belief that active managers do not represent value is fuelled by misguided arguments made by passive managers including pioneers of index investing who have been known to call active management "a loser's game" and have argued most investors should favor passive investment and avoid active management.
+Benchmarks are an output The belief that active managers do not represent value is fuelled by misguided arguments made by passive managers - including pioneers of index investing who have been known to call active management "a loser's game" and have argued most investors should favor passive investment and avoid active management.
 This argument confuses the role of benchmarks in investment.

 By definition the average active manager cannot outperform the benchmark because the benchmark is determined by the sum of activity carried out by both active and passive managers.
-And because passive managers have no impact on the benchmark they merely follow it - it is, in fact, the sum of all the bets taken by active managers that determines the benchmark.
+And because passive managers have no impact on Digital Magazine